nearform/react-patterns-workshop/slides.md

 - Click on the "Show filters" button
 - You will see the input component now has a custom styling
-- But also allows access to the underlying dom element
+- But also allows access to the underlying DOM element

 ---